 FLSA Status: Non-Exempt

-We are seeking a full-time Instructional Assistant committed to our mission of developing responsible citizens of a global society.
+St. Thomas School is seeking a talented, compassionate, and engaging Kindergarten Instructional Assistant committed to our mission of developing responsible citizens of a global society.
 Under minimal supervision, you will assist in a Kindergarten classroom.
 Working side by side with the Kindergarten Teacher the Instructional Assistant will support student learning.
 This position may also provide supervision during recess, lunch, and extended day.
 You will support students, parents, and other community members in realizing our Guiding Principles and will abide by our Framework for Professional Standards.

 Who We Are